 At that time, almost all school children went home for lunch, which was not a possibility for Clara since Irene needed to work all day.
 Irene therefore searched around for a school that provided a hot lunch program, which was a rarity then, and finally found one at Holy Family Academy.
 The tuition was higher, but Irene felt it was worth it.
 She then began looking for an apartment within walking distance of the school and also took a different job at a company called Celmers, which was within walking distance of the school and their apartment, though it meant taking a cut in pay.

 Irene then set out to prepare for any contingency.
 She made arrangements with the nuns at Holy Family that if anything should ever happen to herself, Clara could stay there with them until someone from her family could come and claim Clara.
-Irene walked Clara to school every day and left work each afternoon to walk her home, after which she would turn around and walk back to work until evening.
-Likewise, since the apartment Irene found was a tiny one above a shop, Irene also had an agreement with the shop owners that if Clara ever needed help or was simply scared, she could go down to the shop and sit until Irene got home from work.
+Irene walked Clara to school every day and left work each afternoon to walk her home to the apartment, which was above a shop.
+Having safely deposited Clara at home, Irene would then walk back to work, where she stayed until evening.
+Likewise, Irene also made an arrangement with the shop owners below the apartment, asking them if it would be alright for Clara to sit in the shop if she needed help or was simply scared.

-Clara says that, looking back, it was a difficult transition to make in many ways.
-Clara was used to living with her grandfather and aunts and uncles in a bigger home where there were always people coming and going and visiting.
-Now they were in a very small place with just the two of them.
-Clara says that in the beginning, her mother was constantly worried and nervous and had many digestive issues because of her perpetual stress.
+According to Clara, it was a difficult transition to make in many ways.
+She was quite used to living with her grandfather and aunts and uncles in a big house, where there were always people coming and going and visiting, so it was difficult for her to be in a small place with just her mother for company.
+Clara suspects it must have been difficult for her mother as well, as she was constantly worried and had many digestive issues because of her perpetual stress.
 Likewise, she had an elaborate prayer ritual which she followed day and night.

 Irene’s favorite pastime, however, was simply being at home and spending time with Clara, whom she was utterly devoted to.
 The two of them were truly best friends, and Clara lived with Irene for years and years—long after she became an adult.
 “There was never a reason to leave,” Clara says.
-Apparently, the two were so devoted to each other that Clara even waited until her sixties before she herself got married!
+Apparently, the two were so devoted to each other that Clara even waited until her sixties before she herself got married, as she didn’t want to leave her mother.
 “We’ve always known we are kindred souls,” Clara says.